ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 ## Setting up DNS for Private Link

-You need will need to create a Private DNS zone and attach it to your VNET to access resources via Private Link.
+You need will need to create a Private DNS zone (`${location_code}.privatelink.azure.clickhouse.cloud`) and attach it to your VNET to access resources via Private Link.

 ### Create Private DNS zone